sourceduty/Keybind_Instructions/README.md

 ### DESCRIPTION

-Displays a window with a list of Windows 11 keyboard shortcuts when CRTL + 1 are pressed.
+Displays a window with a list of Windows 11 keyboard shortcuts when "CRTL + 1" are pressed.

 ### SUGGESTION